aadimator/aadimator.com/content/certificates/ibm-blockchain/index.md

 ---
 title: IBM Blockchain Foundation for Developers
-subtitle: A lovely new website design for this household name technology company.
-description: This is a demo post that shows what you can do inside portfolio and blog posts.
-We’ve included everything you need to create engaging posts and case studies to show off your work in a beautiful way.
+subtitle: Hands-on course on Blockchain Development techniques and strategies.
+description: I learned high-level concepts, components, and strategies for building blockchain business networks.
+I got hands-on experience modeling and building blockchain networks as well as created my first blockchain application.
+After completing the course, I understand what a blockchain business network is, how to build and model a simple blockchain solution, and the role of the developer in creating blockchain applications.
 color: 8A8C4F
 featured: true
 categories:
 - Certificates
 - Coursera
 tags:
 - Certificates
 - Coursera
 authors:
 - Aadam
 resources:
 - src: "**.webp"
-    name: "Certificate: IBM Blockchain Foundation for Developers"
+  name: 'Certificate: IBM Blockchain Foundation for Developers'
+date: 2018-07-02T21:11:05Z

 ---
 I learned high-level concepts, components, and strategies on building blockchain business networks.
 I got hands-on experience modeling and building blockchain networks as well as created my first blockchain application.
 After completing the course, I understand what a blockchain business network is, how to build and model a simple blockchain solution, and the role of the developer in creating blockchain applications.

 [Link to the certificate](https://www.coursera.org/account/accomplishments/certificate/MMFHCPMMMNDW)